nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   * **Current Choice**: Obtain the drink's name entered by the user, and use the drink's name to find the sales data by looping through the salesbook.
     * Pros: Code is more readable and consistent with the logic of finding employees.
-    * Cons: Every execution of the command will require one to access the sales record list loop through the list once, which may increase the time required for the operation.
+    * Cons: Every execution of the command will require to access the sales record list loop through the list once, which may increase the time required for the operation.

 ## \[Completed\] View a single ingredient's level feature